hotosm/styles/kiosk/docs/setup.md

 successfully render custom Humanitarian OpenStreetMap Team styles.

 This guide assumes that a user has postgis installed and running on a linux environment.
+Addtionally, osm2pgsql, mapnik2, cascadenik, nik2img are also assumed to be installed.
 A good guide for getting to this point can be found at [dbsgeo.com](http://dbsgeo.com/foss4g2010/html/)

 ## Data Download